 To monitor the shutdown conditions, go to the Shutdowns and the Internal Shutdowns pages on the main window.
 The values displayed on the Shutdowns screen dynamically change with the fault configuration.
-Refer to chapter 2 for a complete listing and details of all the faults.

-Figure 4-13.
-Service Tool - Shutdowns Tab
+Figure 4-10.
+Service Tool-Shutdowns Tab

-Figure 4-14.
-Service Tool - Internal Shutdowns Tab
+Figure 4-11.
+Service Tool-Internal Shutdowns Tab